reactjs/react.dev/beta/src/pages/reference/usestate.md

 }
 ```

-This is because calling `setCounter` will not update the `count` until the next render, so each call becomes `setCounter(0 + 1)`. **To make a series of state changes, each of which depends on the previous state,** pass an *updater function* to `setCount`.
+This is because calling `setCount` will not update the `count` until the next render, so each call becomes `setCount(0 + 1)`. **To make a series of state changes, each of which depends on the previous state,** pass an *updater function* to `setCount`.
 React will queue them and run them all to calculate state on next render.

 <APIAnatomy>